Long-Term RV Rental in Phoenix - Monthly Rates 2026

 What's Included vs. What's an Add-On

-The specific items included with a long-term RV rental in Phoenix vary between suppliers like cruise america, El Monte, and Apollo, making it crucial to compare details before booking.
+The specific items included with a long-term RV rental in Phoenix vary between suppliers like Cruise America, El Monte, and Apollo, making it crucial to compare details before booking.
 Every rental comes standard with basic liability insurance and 24/7 support from our team of real people to assist with your booking and pre-trip questions.
 However, amenities such as kitchen kits (pots, pans, utensils), personal bedding kits (linens, pillows), and outdoor chairs are typically offered as paid add-ons.
 Our comparison platform allows you to clearly see what's included versus what's extra, ensuring you can budget accurately without any surprises.

 Common add-ons you'll encounter include mileage packages, generator usage fees (often charged per hour), and upgrades to your insurance coverage.
 For ultimate peace of mind on your extended trip, you can upgrade to a top-level deductible reimbursement, which significantly reduces your financial liability in case of an incident.
 To see the all-inclusive price, simply select the most comprehensive coverage option during your search.
 This is part of our commitment to full transparency, empowering you to make the best choice for your journey.
 We believe God is in the small details, and we take care of them to make your trip exceptional.